 Having a fire escape ladder in place is one of the most important safety measures to ensure that you and your loved ones are safe in case of a fire and can escape ASAP.

-In this article, we’ll be covering the safety tips of fire escape ladders, whether they’re dangerous to use and how to use them properly.
+Here we’ll be covering some key safety tips for using fire escape ladders, when they’re dangerous to use and how to use them properly.

 History of Fire Escape Ladders

-The danger myth of fire escape ladders seems to have come from their complex history.
+The danger myth of fire escape ladders arises from their complex history.

 In the 19th century, NYC buildings were not made to protect people from fire: the stairs were made of flammable materials, and the walls were essentially firetraps.
-Many people died from the fires that raged in these buildings, and city resources were exhausted from controlling the havoc wreaked from these flames.
+Many people died from the fires that raged in these buildings, and city resources were exhausted from controlling the havoc.